zerg000000/simple-cors/README.md

 ### Not checking or blocking invalid request

 Since the main idea of CORS is to provide information for a browser to take action.
-In most of the case, we can do little on pure server side
+In most of the cases, we can do little on pure server side

 ## Reference